(versão em português aqui)

 83) Let It Burn/Diga a Ela Que Me Viu Chorar (Maíra Bühler)

 A very dramatic concentrated documentary taken by an specific despair.
 It is an observational film, but also a history of erasure.
-On this, Bühler was the right filmmaker and the right place and time and her film takes a strong symbolic force on today’s Brazil.
+On this, Bühler was the right filmmaker at the right place and time and her film takes a strong symbolic force on today’s Brazil.

 82) Polizeiruf 110: Tatorte (Christian Petzold)